A Kind, Caring Dentist for Patients with ‘Dental Fear’

 Dr. Scott Shamblott is often called the ‘no fear’ dentist thanks to his kind, caring approach to patients with dental phobias and anxiety.
 At Shamblott Family Dentistry, Dr. Shamblott and the staff take your dental fear and anxiety seriously.
 We offer dental-phobic patients a no-shame atmosphere and kind, attentive treatment to help you relax and get the dental treatment you need.
 Learn more about our process for working with dental fear patients and the services we offer to make your dental visit comfortable.

-Dental fear is a very common fear that leads individuals to avoid the dentist.
+Dental fear is very common and it often causes individuals to avoid the dentist.
 Dental fear most commonly comes from unpleasant past experiences, or from horror stories that have been passed down from one person to another.
-Some of the common dental fears include: fear of needles or the injection, fear of the anesthetic not working, or the fear of becoming numb or dizzy.
+Some of the common dental fears include fear of needles or injections, fear of anesthetic not working, or fear of becoming numb or dizzy.
 Often times the feeling of helplessness when lying in the chair and not knowing what’s happening can cause fear as well.
 One common misconception is that all dental procedures are painful.

 Are you fearful of going to the dentist?
 Here are some tips to try!

 - Try to distract yourself while in the chair.

 - Bring a magazine or headphones/i-pod to keep your mind occupied and focused on something else

 - Try relaxation techniques – take deep breaths and let it out slowly

 - Watch a movie (at our office) with our video glasses while the procedure is being done